bradfrost/atomic-design/chapter-5.md

 > A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap & backlog, serving an ecosystem. <cite>[Nathan Curtis](https://twitter.com/nathanacurtis/status/656829204235972608)</cite>

 An *artifact* is something you'd find in an archaeological dig or a museum, whereas a *system* is a living, breathing entity.
 A pattern library can provide helpful documentation, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.

+## Changing minds, once again
 We've already discussed the importance of resetting everyone's expectations in order to establish a more collaborative, pattern-driven workflow.
-In order to make successful, lasting design systems, we must once again fundamentally rewire people's brains about the work we create.
+In order to save our design systems from the trash can and craft successful, lasting design systems instead, we must once again fundamentally rewire people's brains.

-## Changing minds, once again

-### What are we making again?
+### What is it we're making again?
-We may *think* we primarily design and build websites.
-With this mental model, the website remains the primary focus of everyone's attention, while the pattern library is an offshoot of the website providing helpful documentation for the final product.
+We *think* we merely design and build websites.
+And that's true for the most part.
+After all, that's what our clients pay us to do, and the websites we create are the vehicles that generate money and success for an organization.
+So it seems natural to focus on the end product.
+With this mentality, the live website remains the primary focus of everyone's attention, while any pattern library exists as an offshoot that provides helpful documentation for the final product.

 {% include figure.html src="../images/content/workflow-website-first.png" caption="" %}

-With this mentality, you can almost see that pattern library snapping off and fading into the abyss. **Once the pattern library ceases to reflect the current state of the live website, it becomes obsolete**.
-And once the pattern library managing the design system is no longer relevant, the maintenance process for the website devolves into a cluster of hotfixes and ad hoc changes, ruining all then thoughtfulness that went into creating   the original design system.
+The problem with this mentality is that you can almost see that pattern library snapping off and sliding off into the abyss.  **Once the pattern library ceases to reflect the current state of the live website, it becomes obsolete**.
+And when the pattern library managing the design system is no longer accurate, the website maintenance process devolves into a smattering of hotfixes and ad hoc changes, ruining all the thoughtfulness that went into creating the original design system.

-In order to successfully maintain a successful design system, we must fundamentally shift our mentality around just what it is we’re creating.
-Rather than thinking our primary responsibility
+In order to set a design system for long-term success, we must fundamentally shift our mentality around just what exactly it is we’re creating.
+Rather than thinking of the final website our primary responsibility, we must recognize that the design system is what d

+The final website is still a priority, it's just not the _only_ priority.

 {% include figure.html src="../images/content/workflow-system-first.png" caption="" %}